kornadian/clouldflare-ddns-linux/README.md

 ## PRE-QUALIFICATION
- You have to install these packages :
+ You have to install these packages : \n
     - "dnsutils" to use dig command
     - "jq" to parse JSON data

-# In order to install, you can use the following command
+## In order to install, you can use the following command
   sudo yum install dnsutils,jq -y